mlanglois26/test-perso-juillet-2025/Readme.md

 Run the app with make

-Click on Post a form to get the form
+Click on 'Post a log' to see the form
-Reset allows you to get the updated list of logs
+Reset allows you to get the updated list of logs and to reset the searchform

+(In the result list - size is equal to number of logs created by the seed, not all logs indexed in opensearch)